Part Three: Guidelines for Students

 - Students should inform a faculty member or member of the administration if any infringement of academic integrity takes place.

-- For the purpose of this procedure, a grievance shall be a complaint of the following:
+- For the purpose of this procedure, a grievance shall be a complaint against a faculty member or other instructor by a student of the following:

-1. A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the College, school or department.
+- A violation, misinterpretation or inequitable application of an academic rule, regulation, or policy of the university, school or department.

-2. Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this College.
+- Unfair or inequitable treatment by reason of any act or condition that is contrary to established policy or practice governing or affecting a present or former student of this university.

 - To facilitate this procedure the following general guidelines are provided:

-1. A grievance complaint must be initially presented within 60 days of the alleged grievance excluding any intersession and/or vacation.*
+- A grievance complaint must be initially presented within 15 working days of the act giving rise to the alleged grievance.
+Working days are exclusive of university holidays, intersession and summers.

 A. The Department Level

 - In the case of grievance a student has with an instructor, the student should attempt an informal settlement with the instructor.
-There may be instances when the student feels s/he needs to involve his or her advisor or department chair in a specific case.
+There may be instances when the student feels s/he needs to involve their advisor or department chair in a specific case.

-- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of his or her grievance with the chair of the department in which the grievance occurred.
-The chair shall hold an informal meeting with the student and the instructor, and make a decision within one week after that meeting.
+- If no mutually satisfactory informal settlement can be reached with the instructor, then the student may file a written statement of their grievance with the chair of the department in which the grievance occurred.
+The department chair shall hold an informal meeting with the student and the instructor, and make a decision within five working days after that meeting.

 - If either party is dissatisfied with the decision made by the department chair, it is the responsibility of the department chair to inform both parties of the next possible recourse, namely to appeal the decision to the dean of the school in which the department is located.
-Intent to appeal is to be filed, in writing, in the office of the school dean within 10 days after receipt of the department chair's decision.
+Intent to appeal is to be filed, in writing, in the office of the school dean within 10 working days after receipt of the department chair's decision.
+If either party is dissatisfied with the decision made at the department level, a written grievance may be brought to the office of the dean of the school in which the grievance occurred within 10 days after receipt of the department chair's decision.

 B. The School Level

-- Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's colleague) present to provide him or her with assistance.
+Either party involved in a grievance case may have someone (such as a student's advisor or a faculty member's or other instructor's colleague) present to provide him or her with assistance.
 Choice of assistance of this type is left to the individual parties involved, but the person chosen must be a member of the SUNY Cortland community.
+The hearing is an administrative procedure that involves the university community, and only persons directly affiliated with SUNY Cortland may be present, and only in their capacity as university community members.
+For purposes of this rule, alumni/ae are not considered members of the university community.

-- After hearing all facts and opinions relevant to the case, the school dean shall make a decision regarding the specific grievance.
-S/he shall notify, in writing, all parties involved within one week.
+After hearing all facts and opinions relevant to the case, the school dean shall make a decision regarding the specific grievance.
+S/he shall notify, in writing, all parties involved within five working days.

 - Should either party be dissatisfied with the decision at the school level, the grievance shall next come before the Academic Grievance Tribunal.